 Country walks are high on the list of things to do in Glaisdale.
 If walking along woodland paths, ancient stone trods, and through scenic river valleys is something you enjoy, then Glaisdale has many trails you can wander.
 Whether you want to tackle Alfred Wainwright’s epic 192-mile Coast-to-Coast Walk (which passes through the village) or simply fill in a day following a 5-hour circuit stroll like the Glaisdale to Egton Bridge Walk, Glaisdale has something for you.

 Museum of Victorian Science

 This is a small, private museum absolutely crammed-packed full of historic scientific apparatus.
-A visit here is like walking into Dr Frankenstein’s laboratory… with a steampunk twist!
+A visit here is like walking into Dr Frankenstein’s laboratory with a steampunk twist!
 Inside you’ll find strange glowing bulbs, Jacob’s Ladder, crackling sparks, electric flames, early telegraph systems, early x-ray tubes and literally hundreds of early electrical instruments, mainly from the 19th century.
 It’s located 0.6 miles east of the Glaisdale Post Office, between the Arncliffe Arms and Beggar’s Bridge.
-To find out more about the Museum of Victorian Science, you can visit their website here.